vishal-rajpoot/ariel/README.md

 Ariel AI is built using various open-source technologies and libraries.
 Special thanks to the creators and contributors of Vite, React, Gemini API, and other dependencies used in this project.

 ---

-Feel free to customize this README file further to provide more detailed information about your Ariel AI model and its usage.
-If you have any questions or need assistance, don't hesitate to reach out!